qrzn23/min/wip/magick/content.md

 — 262 —

-torn asunder by the Maenads of his insensate impulses ; he hath no safety save he himself be Bacchus!
+torn asunder by the Maenads of his insensate impulses; he hath no safety save he himself be Bacchus!
 Bacchus, divine and human!
 Bacchus, begotten on Semele of Zeus, the adulterous Lord of 1 hunder ravishing, brutally, his virginal victim !
 Bacchus, babe